Public Service Leadership Model

 The Core Values of Government Leadership

-When federal employees enter public service, they swear an oath to support and defend the Constitution, “in Order to form a more perfect Union, establish Justice, insure domestic Tranquility, provide for the common defence, promote the general Welfare, and secure the Blessings of Liberty.”
-These timeless and foundational ambitions serve as the true north for federal leaders who serve the American people.
+When federal employees enter public service, they swear an oath to support and defend the Constitution.
+This oath serves as a true north for federal leaders who serve the American people.

 Stewardship of Public Trust

-Given the vast and unmatched influence, power and resources of our government, affecting the United States and the world, trust in federal leaders and their integrity is paramount.
-Federal leaders represent the American people and must be held to the highest standard.
+Given the vast influence, power and resources of our government, trust in federal leaders and their integrity is paramount.
+Federal leaders represent the public and must be held to the highest standards.
 They are stewards of the Constitution, taxpayer dollars and the workforces they lead.Read the stewardship case study

 Commitment to Public Good

-For federal leaders to achieve their agencies’ expansive missions that promote the general welfare of the American people, they need a deep-rooted service orientation and commitment to the public good.Read the call to restore the stewardship of public trust Read our article in the MIT Sloan Management Review
+For federal leaders to achieve their agencies’ expansive missions and promote the general welfare, they need a deep-rooted belief in the value of public service and a strong commitment to the public good.Read the commitment to public good case study

 © 2022 Partnership for Public Service, Inc. All rights reserved.